-We provide a range of communication channels that enhance Council's ability to engage and connect with the communities it serves.

-Residents are informed and actively engage with Council: At least 80% of residents consider the information supplied by Council to be sufficient (i.e. enough or more than enough), as measured by the annual residents' survey.
+channels that

+enhance Council's

+ability to engage

+and connect with

+the communities it

+serves.

+At least 80% of residents

+consider the information

+supplied by Council to be

+sufficient (i.e. enough or more

+than enough), as measured by

+the annual residents' survey.